The Deans Connector: Is the Original Ultra Plug Still the Best?

 by John Salt

-The Deans or T Connector were one of the first on the LiPo connector block, and remain to be a popular connector type with a very loyal following, which unfortunately had driven the price up; but has come back down, and compete favorably with the competition.
+The Deans Connector (also called the Ultra Plug or T-Connector) were one of the first LiPo connectors on the block, and remain to be a popular RC connector type with a very loyal following.

-The Deans "Ultra" connectors are rated for 60 Amps of continuous load, up to 75 Amp & higher bursts.
+The Deans Ultra Plug connectors are rated for 60 Amps of continuous load, up to 75 Amp & higher bursts.
 I have pushed mine to 100 Amp for short spikes without issue.

-One of their best attributes is they are small in size for the current rating.
-If you have very tight spacing in your RC model or other application, Deans connectors may be your best choice for fitment reasons alone.
+One of their best attributes is they are small in size and light weight for their comparatively high current rating.
+If you have very tight spacing in your RC model or other application, Deans Ultra connectors are often your best option for fitment reasons alone.

-I used Deans connectors for several years when I first got into electric powered flight, but converted over to AMASS XT60's since, and have never looked back to be honest.
+I used Deans connectors for several years when I first got into electric powered flight and liked them; but converted over to AMASS XT60's since, and have never looked back.
+You know, just a personal preference thing.

-Deans connectors use sprung flat tabs for the connector which is a departure from most other connectors that use "bullet" style pins.
-This in my experience makes the Deans one of the better plugs for consistent connectivity pressure as the sprung tabs don't seem to lose their contact pressure over time after many cycles like bullet connectors sometimes do.
+Deans connectors use sprung flat tabs for the connector pins which is a departure from most other connectors that use "bullet" style pins.
+This in my experience makes the Deans one of the best plugs for consistent connectivity pressure.
+The sprung tabs don't lose their contact pressure over time after many cycles like bullet connectors often do, which ensures a large and stable contact surface for current flow.

-Like almost every RC LiPo battery connector out there, there are a good deal of copied/clones of Deans T connectors on the market, and some I actually like better than the original because they are textured making them easier to plug/unplug.
-Some on the other hand are complete garbage!
+Like almost every RC LiPo battery connector out there, there are a good deal of fake / copied / clones / counterfeit Deans Ultra connectors on the market.
+A couple I actually like better than the original because they have textured ribbing making them easier to grasp.
+Many on the other hand are complete garbage!

 Deans Connector Soldering Video